knpuniversity/javascript/knpu/ep1-basics/js-rendering-fosjsroutingbundle.md

-# Full-JavaScript Rendering & FOSjsRoutingBundle
+# Full-JavaScript Rendering & FOSJsRoutingBundle

 When you try to render *some* things on the server, but then also want to update them dynamically in JavaScript, you're going to run into our new problem: template duplication.